Critical Review: iHeartMedia (IHRT) and The Competition

 |-0.22

-iHeartMedia has higher revenue, but lower earnings than its rivals. iHeartMedia is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+iHeartMedia has higher revenue, but lower earnings than its competitors. iHeartMedia is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

 Summary